-Click above for larger graphic • Original image • Index of Scripture Graphics and posts by Scripture reference
+Click above for larger graphic. • Original image • Index of Scripture graphics and posts by Scripture reference

-From the Confessions: The Small Catechism
+From the Confessions: The Defense of the Augsburg Confession

 Pulling It Together